phun-ky/phun-ky.github.io/_posts/2010-03-17-how-to-add-a-search-feature-to-your-blog-for-cakephp.md

 category: "Archive"
 tags: []
 ---
 I was looking for a decent search feature to add to  my blog, and after some reading around, I found this feature very easy and interesting.
-I found a [http://bakery.cakephp.org/articles/view/search-feature-to-cakephp-blog-example](how to in the bakery), but as several users pointed out, it lacked simplicity and a reindex feature.
+I found a [how to in the bakery](http://bakery.cakephp.org/articles/view/search-feature-to-cakephp-blog-example), but as several users pointed out, it lacked simplicity and a reindex feature.
 I kept it to the basics and hope this will work as easy for you as it did for me.

 ## Step 1: Download Searchable Behaviour

-Download the latest [http://code.google.com/p/searchable-behaviour-for-cakephp/](Searchable Behaviour from here) and upload the contents to your app/models directory.
+Download the latest [Searchable Behaviour from here](http://code.google.com/p/searchable-behaviour-for-cakephp/) and upload the contents to your app/models directory.

 ## Step 2: Create Table For Indexes